Dr. Edmund Basham

 A Little About Me

 I’m a professional Ecologist from Cambridge, England, dedicating my life to exploring and researching the processes and scientific mechanisms underlying the world we live in.
-Since 2016 I have been living in Florida, completing my PhD research at the University of Florida, with related projects and publications that you can learn more about below.
+Since July 2023 I have been living in Austin, Texas, where I have started my Postdoctoral research as a Stengl-Wyer scholar.
+I will be continuing my work as a canopy frog specialist, searching out the amazing creatures this time in Gabon, central Africa.

 My PhD Exit Seminar